uwescience/SQL-geospatial-tutorial/_episodes/00-overview.md

 ### Vector Data

-Vector is a term commonly used in Geographical Information Systems (GIS) to refer to discrete geometric entities (also referred to as objects, features or shapes) that represent or approximate distinct “things” in space.
+Vector is a term commonly used in Geographical Information Systems (GIS) to refer to discrete geometric entities (also referred to as objects, features or shapes) that represent or approximate distinct "things" in space.
 [Vector data models](https://geohackweek.github.io/vector/02-geospatial-concepts/) include point, line and polygon features.

 There are [many different ways](https://geohackweek.github.io/vector/03-encodings-libraries/) to encode vector data.
 For HiMAT we encourage the use of open-source formats such as GeoJSON.